FuzzyBearBTC/android-peercoinwallet/README.md

 https://plus.google.com/communities/102264813364583686576

-after joining, you need to explicitly enable beta versions for the software at
+after joining, you need to explicitly enable beta versions of the software at

 https://play.google.com/apps/testing/com.mycelium.wallet

 Building
 ========

-To build everything from source, simply checkout the source and build using gradle on the build system you need
+To build everything from source, simply check out the source and build using gradle on the build system you need

  * JDK 1.7